krvss/graph-talk/docs/guide.rst

 To distinguish the elements while exporting, ExportProcess gives each of them unique ids.
 This is done by :meth:`.ExportProcess.get_element_id` method.
 Unique id consists of the abbreviation of the element type and the counter of such elements already processed.

 :meth:`.ExportProcess.get_type_id` generates the type part of the id.
-For all elements except :class:`.Graph` the type id will consist of the first capital letters of their class name, for example for :class:`.ComplexNotion` the result is 'cn', for
+For all elements except :class:`.Graph`, the type id will consist of the first capital letters of their class name.
+For example for :class:`.ComplexNotion`, the result is 'cn', for
 :class:`.Notion` the result is 'n'.
-For the graph the type id is 'graph'.
+For a graph, the type id is 'graph'.

 Having the type id, :meth:`.ExportProcess.get_serial_id` adds to it the zero-based counter and generates the element id.
 For example, the first :class:`.ActionRelation` will have 'an_0' as an element id.
 Overwrite this method to change the ids generation policy.

-The serial id is then cached internally by the get_element_id method with the key equal to the element, so the same element will always get the same id.
+The serial id is then cached internally by the get_element_id method with a key equal to the element, so the same element will always get the same id.

-Note that serial id does not assigned to the non-graph elements, like functions or other objects.
+Note that the non-graph element, like function or other object do not get serial id.
 They get the name using :meth:`.ExportProcess.get_object_id` that returns the name of the function or string representation of the primitive.

 DOT export